Jean jacket: Canadian tuxedo

-A "Canadian tuxedo" is a colloquial term for wearing a jean shirt or denim jacket with jeans.
+A "Canadian tuxedo" (also known as "double denim") is a colloquial term for wearing a jean shirt or denim jacket with jeans.
 The term reportedly originated in 1951 after Bing Crosby was refused entry to a hotel in Vancouver, British Columbia, because he was wearing a denim top and denim bottoms.
 After learning of the incident, Levi Strauss & Co. designed a tuxedo made entirely of denim for Crosby as a publicity stunt.

 Despite its name, the "Canadian tuxedo" is not a specifically Canadian style, but is also closely correlated with images in American pop culture, such as the Marlboro Man.

 The Crosby incident has been credited with helping to spur the evolution of denim from blue collar work wear into a fashion staple; however, the popularity of the full "Canadian tuxedo" look has varied, being accepted as stylish and on trend at some times and as a fashion faux pas at others.
-Some fashion stylists have asserted that the look works better if the jeans and the jacket are different colours than it does if they're the same shade.
+Some fashion stylists have asserted that the look works better if the jeans and the jacket are different colours than it does if they are the same shade.
 The "Canadian tuxedo" has also sometimes been interpreted as including a flannel shirt under the jacket, although this is not a universal definition.

 The Canadian tuxedo achieved a "pop cultural peak" in 2001 when Britney Spears and Justin Timberlake wore the combination to that year's American Music Awards.
-In 2016 Prime Minister of Canada Justin Trudeau wore a "Canadian tuxedo" to a concert by The Tragically Hip.
+In 2016, Prime Minister of Canada Justin Trudeau wore a "Canadian tuxedo" to a concert by The Tragically Hip.
 Lady Gaga has also worn a Canadian tuxedo in public.

 In 2014, Levi Strauss produced a limited run of 200 replicas of the original Crosby tuxedo jacket as part of that year's line.
 Various fashion design houses have also produced couture interpretations of the "Canadian tuxedo".